victoraav/internet-test-script/README.md

 # internet-test-script
 Python script to test my internet speed everytime I turn on my computer.

-Using the _Windows Task Scheduler_ I made this script run everytime windows starts.
+I used the _Windows Task Scheduler_ to run the script everytime I turn on my computer.

 After running, sends data to a database running locally in my computer.